In this article:

 - California Added the Most Points With Experian Boost

-- Alaska Had the Highest Percentage of Experian Boost Score Increases
+- New Mexico Had the Highest Percentage of Experian Boost Score Increases

-- 74% of Boost Users From Florence-Muscle Shoals, Alabama, Market Increased Their FICO Scores
+- 73% of Boost Users From Gadsden, Alabama, Increased Their FICO Scores

 Does Experian Boost Work?

-Through August 8, 2019, some 61% of Experian Boost users* have increased their FICO® Score* , by an average of 13 points per user.
-In particular, Boost users who have a poor FICO® Score have seen significant improvements: They have experienced an average increase of more than 22 points, and 86% improved their FICO® Score after completing the process.
+Through December 6, 2019, 61% of Experian Boost users* have increased their FICO® Score, by an average of 13 points per user.
+In particular, Boost users with a FICO® Score under 670 (which FICO considers very poor to fair) have seen significant improvements: 86% increased their FICO® Score after completing the process, raising their scores more than 22 points on average.

-As a result, 66% of those users moved from a poor FICO® Score up to a fair FICO® Score.
+As a result, 64% of those users moved from a very poor FICO® Score up to a fair FICO® Score.
 Lenders use FICO® Scores to assess borrowers' potential risk in paying back a loan or credit card bill on time.
-Here is a look at users who moved up to a new FICO® Score tier:
+Here is a look at users who moved up to a new FICO® Score range:

-- 66% of Experian Boost users improved from a poor to fair FICO® Score
+- 64% of Experian Boost users improved from a very poor to fair FICO® Score

-- 6% of Experian Boost users improved from good to very good FICO® Score
+- 7% of Experian Boost users improved from a good to very good FICO® Score

-Among Experian Boost users who had thin files, 87% saw an increase in their FICO® Score.
-Among that percentage of thin-file and subprime users, 16% moved into a higher FICO® Score tier and 46% moved from a thin credit file to a thick credit file.
+Among Experian Boost users who had thin files, 86% saw an increase in their FICO® Score.
+Among that percentage of thin-file users, 15% moved into a higher FICO® Score tier and 44% moved from a thin credit file to a thick credit file.

 Many consumers are potentially good risk candidates for lenders, but until now they haven't been able to provide enough data for lenders to know that.
 Adding utility and telecom payment history can help improve their chances of gaining access to credit—or to better credit products at better rates.